DeveloperCielo/API-3.0/source/english.md

 HTTP Status 200
 ```

-See Appendix [HTTP Status Code](#http-status-code) to the list of all the HTTP status codes possibly returned by the API.
+See the Attachment [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.

-## Modifying Interval of Recurrence
+## Modifying Recurrence interval

-To change the range of recurrence, just make a Put as shown.
+To change the Recurrence Interval, simply make a Put as the example.

 ### Request